 List of Health Benefits

-High in calcium – 100 grams of Irish moss contain approximately 21 percent of our RDI of calcium, an important mineral that builds bones and prevents osteoporosis.
-The moss also contains magnesium, which helps the body to absorb calcium more easily.
+High in calcium – One hundred grams of Irish moss contain approximately 21 percent of our RDI of calcium, an important mineral that builds bones and prevents osteoporosis.
+It also contains magnesium, which helps the body to absorb calcium more easily.

 Skin care properties – Many skin lotions and facial masks incorporate seaweed extracts, and for good reason.
 Seaweeds such as Irish moss are brimming with important nutrients such as vitamins A, B, C, and E, which invigorate the skin and are often used to treat skin-based conditions such as eczema, sunburn, psoriasis, and rashes.
 If you want to utilize Irish moss to improve your skin, find an organic lotion that contains it, apply it topically to the desired area, then lie down and allow the nutrients in the seaweed to nourish the skin.
 The nutrients will, in time, improve the skin’s capacity to retain essential lipids and retain moisture, lending it a healthy and radiant glow.

-Rich in iron – 100 grams of Irish moss contain 49 grams of iron, which is high even when compared to other sea vegetables.
+Rich in iron – One hundred grams of Irish moss contain 49 grams of iron, which is high even when compared to other sea vegetables.
 Iron helps to build hemoglobin in our red blood cells, which in turn carry oxygen from our lungs to our body’s cells.
-While iron deficiencies are common in the West, ultimately such deficiencies are easy to treat: simply eat more iron-rich foods like Irish moss!
+While iron deficiencies are common in the West, ultimately such deficiencies are easy to treat: simply eat more iron-rich foods!

 Good source of iodine – While bladderwrack is generally regarded as the ultimate sea-based source of iodine, Irish moss also contains sizable amounts of this absolutely essential – and often neglected – mineral.
 Iodine is needed for proper thyroid function, and since few land vegetables now contain it thanks to ongoing soil depletion, natural food-based iodine sources are something we must treasure and utilize whenever possible.